-A security device is a key ring sized device that is used by individuals approved to authorise third-party transactions made via ANZ Internet Banking for Business.
+An ANZ Security Device is a key ring sized device that is used by individuals approved to authorise third-party transactions made via ANZ Internet Banking for Business.

 Your security device works by generating a new six digit number every 60 seconds.
 This number is a single use security device code.

 Each time you transact with a third-party via ANZ Internet Banking for Business (e.g. make a BPAY®, pay anyone, international payment or initiate a direct debit), you will be asked to enter the security device code that is displayed on your security device at that time.

 Two-factor authentication, often referred to as 2FA, is an authentication process which uses two layers to verify your identity.